conjure-cp/conjure/docs/essence.rst

 The given-enum syntax defers the specification of actual values of the enumerated type until instantiation.
 With this syntax, an enumerated type can be declared by only giving its name in the problem specification file.
-In a parameter file the actual values that will be the members of this type can be given.
+In a parameter file, values for the actual members of this type can be given.
-This will allow Conjure to produce a model independent of the values of the enumerated type and only substitute the actual values during parameter instantiation.
+This allows Conjure to produce a model independent of the values of the enumerated type and only substitute the actual values during parameter instantiation.

 The letting-enum syntax can be used to declare an enumerated type directly in a problem specification as well.